mahyaresteki/Horizon/README.md

 3. Can this model become a permanent culture in the organization?

 ## Research Team
-Horizon will be developed by MAHEST development team which is managed by [Mahyar Esteki](https://www.linkedin.com/in/mahyaresteki/).
+Horizon will be developed by MAHEST research team which is managed by [Mahyar Esteki](https://www.linkedin.com/in/mahyaresteki/).

 ## Research Progress Philosophy
 Research progress philosophy of Horizon project is based on [Kaizen](https://en.wikipedia.org/wiki/Kaizen).
 Therefore, we will accept any logical and scientific critique or suggestion which helps to improve the project.